Raynes/octopress-blog/source/_posts/2012-02-01-i-code-with-things-and-stuff.markdown

 write a RefHeap plugin in Python) if ST2 ever becomes better for Clojure and I can tolerate it long enough to test such a plugin.

+I'd like to add that my opinion of ST2 is *entirely* based around its support for Clojure.
+From what I saw, it is an **excellent** editor for other languages such as Python and Ruby.
+This makes perfect sense because the author and majority of contributors (to the parts that you can contribute to) use these languages and don't use Clojure.
+I expect that the Clojure portion of things will get more love as it gets more popular in the Clojure community.

 ### Vim

 My next stop was Vim.
 This is where things get interesting.
 VimL is the